JamesTsay-12/blog-site/_posts/2025-06-24-Uncle's-Art.md

-This page includes the art of my Uncle (Buo Buo) who recently passed away. works were created by his teacher (red signature).
+This page includes the art of my Uncle (Buo Buo) who recently passed away.
+Some of these paintings were created by his teacher (red signature).
 I wanted to pay tribute to him by displaying his art.
-I was lucky to have taken pictures in my trip to Taiwan this year.
+I was lucky to have taken pictures in my trip to Taiwan this year during my visit with him.

-I hope you enjoy the various watercolor still life and landscape paintings.
+I hope you enjoy the various watercolor still life, animal, and landscape paintings.
 I will write more in the future about the significance of his art in my life.